vzakhar/copilot-hands-on/labs.md

 ![Generate a GitHub Actions Workflow](./images/pic011.png?raw=true "Generate a GitHub Actions Workflow")

 The key takeaways from this lab are that you can iterate via **GitHub Copilot Chat** by adding more and more specifics to end up with a very comprehensive suggestion.
-So, as you are crafting prompts be sure to think about what specifics you should add to help ensure that **GitHub Copilot** provides suggestions that meet all of your reuirements for scalability, maintainability, robustness, etc. Also, **GitHub Copilot** can be used to generate a lot more than just traditional "code".
+So, as you are crafting prompts be sure to think about what specifics you should add to help ensure that **GitHub Copilot** provides suggestions that meet all of your requirements for scalability, maintainability, robustness, etc. Also, **GitHub Copilot** can be used to generate a lot more than just traditional "code".
 Where else might you want to leverage **GitHub Copilot**?
 Creating Infrastructure as Code files such as Terraform files?
 Writing PowerShell scripts? **GitHub Copilot** is your AI Pair Programmer for just about anything.

 **=========== END OF LAB ===========**

 ## Wrap up and next steps

 **GitHub Copilot can be used with almost any language!**
 As you have seen in this lab, you can use GitHub Copilot to generate code in almost any language.
-You can also use it to generate MarkDown. **GitHub Copilot** was used to generate the content of this lab guide.
+You can also use it to generate Markdown. **GitHub Copilot** was used to generate the content of this lab guide.

 ### Check out these resources to dive in and learn more
 If you have completed all the labs, and there is still time left in today's session you can check out the resources in [**GitHub-Copilot-Resources.md**](https://github.com/DaveOps30/copilot-hands-on/blob/main/GitHub-Copilot-Resources.md).